November 11th

 Commentary:

 This verse serves as a subtle and satirical warning, urging caution in the face of flattery.
 It calls the reader to be mindful of those who speak with honeyed tongues, for beneath the sweetness may lie a hidden danger.
 People, like sugar, can appear appealing on the surface but may harbor a deadly intent beneath.
-Those who constantly sing your praises might not have your best interests at heart.
+Those who constantly sing your praises might not have your best interests in their heart.

 We must not be swayed by the smooth words of those who speak to please, for their actions may reveal a different, darker reality.

-Trust is built not in the sweetness of words alone, but in the harmony between words and deeds.
+Trust is not built in the sweetness of words alone but in the harmony between words and deeds.
 True trust is found where what is spoken matches what is done.

 pada vigrahaH: